Why Join RetroSynth Records?

 You’d think this would be a default feature of all distribution companies, but unfortunately that is not the case.
 For example, competitor DistroKid makes you pay $7.95 per release for them to automatically add new stores.
 If you don’t want to pay you have to stay up to date with the newly added stores yourself and add them manually.
 A real drag if you ask us!

 If for some reason you decide you no longer want your music available online, RetroSynth / Symphonic will do this for you free of charge.
-That’s right – there are no takedown costs.
+That’s right – there are no takedown costs with us.

 Speed To Stores

-In general, RetroSynth / Symphonic sends your music to the platforms within 3 business days.
+Symphonic can generally send your music to platforms within 3 business days.
+To account for unforseen delays however, we recommend a minimum 2-week lead time.
 Here’s how they explain it:

 “We generally approve all releases within 24-48 business hours, not including holidays or weekends, and then it can take up to 24 hours to batch and deliver.
 Once delivered it can take up to 10 days for the individual DSP [platform] to process the content, which is out of our control.”